How to Fix a Deadbolt Lock

 To fix these deadbolt lock issues, follow these steps:

-1. To defrost a frozen lock, apply WD-40 or some hand sanitizer to the stem of your key, then insert it into the cylinder.
+- To defrost a frozen lock, apply WD-40 or hand sanitizer to the key stem, then insert it into the cylinder.
 Make sure to work gently and avoid breaking the key off inside the lock.

-2. If your key’s teeth are worn down and no longer unlock the deadbolt, have a new key made at a hardware or home improvement store.
+- If your key’s teeth are worn down and no longer unlock the deadbolt, have a new key made at a hardware or home improvement store.
+If you ordered your deadbolt from us, we keep the keycode securely on file, and you can order new keys cut to your specific keycode.

 6. Know When to Replace a Deadbolt Lock

 Knowing how to fix a jammed door deadlock can save you a lot of time and frustration, but there are times when know-how and a can-do attitude are not enough.
-Some sticking deadbolts and lock problems are beyond repair, requiring the replacement of the entire apparatus.
+Some sticking deadbolts and lock problems are beyond repair and require replacing the entire apparatus.
 We make this process easy with our convenient online ordering, vast selection of styles and finishes to match your existing decor, and free standard keying on all orders.
 Here are some instances in which you may need a new deadbolt lock:

 Maintain Security with Door Locks Direct

 Ensuring that your deadbolts are functioning is an irreplaceable step to securing your home or business.
-Use this guide for fixing jammed and malfunctioning door deadlocks to keep them working smoothly and maintain your home security.
+Use this guide to fix jammed or malfunctioning door deadlocks, keep them working smoothly, and maintain your home security.
 For professional guidance on deadbolt repair, contact our friendly experts at Door Locks Direct.
 With decades of experience in every type of deadbolt, lock, and door hardware solution, we are ready and eager to answer all your door-related questions.
 Contact our specialists for all your door lock needs!